jin-zhe/jin-zhe.github.io/_posts/2018-02-17-getting-cudnn.md

 title:  "Getting CUDA with cuDNN"
 date:   2018-02-18 16:10:00 +0800
 categories: Guides
-tags: cuDNN CUDA NVIDIA
+tags: CUDA cuDNN NVIDIA
 ---
 In this guide I will show you how to install CUDA with cuDNN in your home directory without invoking admin privileges.
 Unless stated otherwise, we will be using this configuration for all of my guides.

-# Assumptions
+## Assumptions
 * Ubuntu OS 16.04
 * NVIDIA GPU with driver installed

-# What is
+## What is
 From NVIDIA:
-*CUDA® is a parallel computing platform and programming model developed by NVIDIA for general computing on graphical processing units (GPUs).
-With CUDA, developers are able to dramatically speed up computing applications by harnessing the power of GPUs.*
+> CUDA® is a parallel computing platform and programming model developed by NVIDIA for general computing on graphical processing units (GPUs).
+With CUDA, developers are able to dramatically speed up computing applications by harnessing the power of GPUs.

-*The NVIDIA CUDA® Deep Neural Network library (cuDNN) is a GPU-accelerated library of primitives for deep neural networks. cuDNN provides highly tuned implementations for standard routines such as forward and backward convolution, pooling, normalization, and activation layers.*
+> The NVIDIA CUDA® Deep Neural Network library (cuDNN) is a GPU-accelerated library of primitives for deep neural networks. cuDNN provides highly tuned implementations for standard routines such as forward and backward convolution, pooling, normalization, and activation layers.

 In essence, if you are working on deep learning tools and require GPU-enabled processes, you will need CUDA along with cuDNN.

-# Why
+## Why
 The reason for a non-standard installation is two-fold:
 1. You may not have admin privileges to install CUDA and cuDNN to system paths in the conventional manner